Skip to main content

 Written by: Ryan Love

-Global shares (in particular Asian markets) were all well supported in September with the Dow Jones Index gaining 2.2%, the FTSE gaining 0.8%, the Hang Seng gaining 5.2% and the Nikkei 225 gaining 8.0% for the month.
+Global shares across the board were generally stronger in the month, with the US Dow Jones Index gaining 2.5%, the London FTSE gaining 2.7%, the Hong Kong Hang Seng Index flat and the Japan Nikkei 225 Index gaining 6.5% for November.

 Written by: Ryan Love